Important factors to consider in residence planning

 |tour||this is a cookie that the site uses to track if the user has already viewed the tour screens or not.||Expires after 14 days.|

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use your browser settings to block all cookies (including essential cookies), you may not be able to access all or parts of our Site.
+However, if you use your browser settings to block all cookies (including essential cookies), you may not be able to access all or parts of our Website.
 Moreover, some parts of our Site may not function properly if you choose not to accept cookies.

 Except for essential cookies, all cookies will expire after 30 days.